Main / Edit / History / / Users Area

 }

 What is the problem?
-The code looks perfectly correct but... lets set user_data_size=0xFFFFFFFF and lets assume that sizeof(my_data) is 4 then user_data_size+sizeof(my_data) would be 3 and deferentially smaller then sizeof(buffer) but the next memcpy would cause severe buffer overflow...
+The code looks perfectly correct but... lets set user_data_size=0xFFFFFFFF and lets assume that sizeof(my_data) is 4 then user_data_size+sizeof(my_data) would be 3 and definitely smaller than sizeof(buffer) but the next memcpy would cause a severe buffer overflow...

 How to prevent it?
-Always put the user supplied data on its own the comparison side.
+Always put the user supplied data on its own with the comparison.

 if(user_data_size <= sizeof(buffer)-sizeof(my_data)) {